sushantkadam15/clearsky/README.md

 <h2>API Usage</h2>

 <p>This project utilizes the OpenWeatherMap API to fetch weather data for the selected city.
-An API key is required for accessing the weather data.
-Please make sure to provide your API key in the configuration file (<code>config.js</code>).</p>
+An API key is required for accessing the weather data.</p>

 <h2>Credits</h2>